jedick/R-help-chat/README.md

 ## Acknowledgments

-This project wouldn't be what it is without these awesome codes.
+This project wouldn't be what it is without the codes copied from other projects with local modifications (see `mods` directory).
 Thank you!

 - The retriever class for BM25S (with persistence!) is copied from a [LangChain PR](https://github.com/langchain-ai/langchain/pull/28123) by [@mspronesti](https://github.com/mspronesti)
-- Code from [ToolCallingLLM](https://github.com/lalanikarim/tool_calling_llm) (modified here as `tcl.py`) adds LangChain-compatible tooling to local Hugging Face models
+- Code from [ToolCallingLLM](https://github.com/lalanikarim/tool_calling_llm) adds LangChain-compatible tooling to local Hugging Face models
+- A modified version of LangChain's [LocalFileStore](https://python.langchain.com/api_reference/langchain/storage/langchain.storage.file_system.LocalFileStore.html) is used to create subdirectories to reduce per-directory file counts.